The History of The Eternals

-The History of The Eternals Starts with Jack Kirby
+The History Of The Eternals Starts With Jack Kirby

+Who founded Marvel Comics?
 If there’s a figure who stands as tall as Stan Lee in his influence on comic books, it’s Jack Kirby.
 With original partner Joe Simon and later, with other partners that included Lee, Kirby created some of the most iconic comic book characters of all time.
 Some of the characters he had a hand in creating include Captain America, Fantastic Four, Hulk, Thor, Black Panther…you get the picture.

 After years of working for Marvel, though, Kirby left around 1970 to work at DC Comics.
 Although his position at DC took 2 years of negotiations before he signed on the dotted line, it was apparently not as fruitful as Kirby would have liked.
 Although he had a certain amount of creative freedom, he also had to spend time working on projects he did not choose.